cncoulter/cncoulter.github.io/_posts/2021-05-28-Universal-Design-vs-Accommodations.md

 alt-text: "Universal access icon: a stick figure with a circle around them."
 caption: "Image created by Cam Coulter.
 Icon by mikicon on the Noun Project."
 attribution:
-- Imaged created by Cam Coulter.
+- Image created by Cam Coulter.
 Icon by mikion <a href="https://thenounproject.com/icon/975769/">on the Noun Project</a>.
 ---

 Jamie Knight works for the BBC.
 He likes to say that his job is "to make sure that our apps, websites, and services [don't disable people](https://youtu.be/XBzXBY9G2u4?t=253)."
 That viewpoint is informed by the [social model of disability]({{ site.baseurl }}{% post_url 2021-04-26-Models-of-Disability%}#the-social-model).